LogtalkDotOrg/logtalk3/INSTALL.md

 to point to the same directory.

-Each user must make a local copy of the Logtalk user-modifiable files (examples, libraries, and other supporting files) in his/her home directory.
+Each user must make a local copy of the Logtalk user-modifiable files (examples, libraries, tools, and other supporting files) in his/her home directory.
 These copies can be easily made by running the `logtalk_user_setup` shell script (see the `scripts/NOTES.md` file for details):

 * POSIX systems
 	`% logtalk_user_setup`